ryanbrowne360/04_Code_Quiz/README.md

 Description:

-This application is an interactive muulti-choice test.
+This application is an interactive multi-choice test.
 It asks the user questions and will keep track of their score.
 At the end they can save their scores along with their initials.

 Installation: